puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 Beyond what this brief walkthrough has covered, most users will go on to:

-* Edit Forge modules to customize them to the deployment.
+* Edit Forge modules to customize them to your infrastructure's needs.
 * Create new modules from scratch by writing classes that manage resources.
 * Use a **site module** to compose other modules into machine roles, allowing console users to control policy instead of implementation.
 * Configure multiple nodes at once by adding classes to groups in the console instead of individual nodes.